zapproject/hardhat-bsc/sdk/nft/Readme.md

 ### Configuration

-- In the current terminal verify the path is `sdk/nft` and run `npm i` to install all dependencies.
+- In the current terminal verify the path is `sdk/nft` and run `npm i` to install all dependencies

 ### To Run All Test Files